Debbie Dent wore pastel pink to work on the day the world went straight to hell.

 I remember wincing when she stage-whispered.
 “Lord, I don’t know what I’d do if I had to eke out a living scraping up people’s crumbs and leftovers for a living every day”

-The thing is, Debbie and I, used to be friends when we were kids.
+The thing is, Debbie and I, we used to be friends when we were kids.
 That is, until one day, Debbie got mad at something or another I did to her doll and sent her big brother to beat me up.
 I was nine and he was eleven, but I did karate, so when he punched me in the gut, I tripped him and kicked him in the teeth.

 That’s how we wound up as petty rivals all through middle and high school.
 At least, that’s how I remember it.

-From time to time, she came to the café, spitefully strutting her stuff and I’d laugh a bitterly on the inside.
+From time to time, she came to the café, spitefully strutting her stuff and I’d laugh bitterly on the inside.

 That day, the virulent Green had swept across the planet.
-With lightning speed, the virus had infected forty percent of the world’s population.
+With lightning speed, the virus infected forty percent of the world’s population.
 It turned them into mindless freaks.

 They’re harmless.
 Mostly.
 We leave them alone, let them live like beasts out in the wild.